mtomassoli/lexi-trees/DOC.md

 #### 8.4.2.
 Low Level

-* It's a pity I don't have time to implement this :(
+* It's a pity I don't have time to implement this for now :(
-* What follows is *conjectural*.
+* Without a C/C++/Rust/... implementation, what follows is *conjectural*:
+  * Feel free to let me know what you think about it.
+  * Any contribution is more than welcome!
+    * (This applies to the whole project, by the way.)

 ##### 8.4.2.1.
 Versioning